Learn

 Skills Required

-Certified nursing assistants are more focused on helping with daily living activities and direct patient care.
-Common skills that CNAs must perform while on the job are bathing and cleaning patients, moving them between wheelchairs and beds, helping patients use the bathroom and get dressed, feeding them, and changing linens.
+Meanwhile, certified nurse aides focus more on helping with daily living activities and direct patient care.
+Common skills that CNAs perform on the job are bathing and cleaning patients, moving them between wheelchairs and beds, assisting patients while walking to and from the restroom, helping patients dress, and changing linens.

 Training Needed

-To begin a career as a medical office specialist, specialized training is required to provide you with the necessary knowledge and skills.
-Most medical office specialist or medical assisting programs are completed in under two years, combining classroom instruction and hands-on training.
-In addition, it’s helpful to choose a medical office specialist program that prepares you for professional healthcare certifications, as many employers prefer certified candidates.
+Specialized training is required to start a career as a medical assistant to gain the necessary skills and knowledge to perform the job safely and competently.
+Most Medical Assisting programs are completed in under two years, combining classroom instruction and hands-on training.
+Additionally, it can be helpful to choose a medical assisting program that prepares you for nationally recognized healthcare certifications, as many employers prefer candidates who are certified in their industry.

-Specialized training is also necessary to become a certified nursing assistant, and this training is typically completed in under six months.
-CNAs will learn and practice different areas, including direct patient care, documentation, and patient safety.
-The CNA class has to be approved by the state, and a competency exam must be passed upon completion of the program.
-Additionally, clinical hours are required to become certified, and the number of hours varies by state.
+Training is also necessary to become a certified nurse aide, and this training is typically completed on an hourly basis.
+In their training, CNAs will learn and practice direct patient care, documentation, and patient safety.
+Certified nurse aides must attend a class approved by the state of Ohio and pass a competency exam upon completion of the program.
+Additionally, a set number of clinical hours are required to become certified, which can vary by state.
+In Ohio, at least 16 hours of supervised resident care must be completed in a long-term care facility or nursing home to become certified.

 Work Environment